Great skills? Amazing layout? Good work history section? What’s the secret behind a *perfect* resume? You’ve come to the right place to find out.

-Initials is a clean resume template with a simple design that somehow manages to fit gigabytes of information into a small footprint.
+Initials is a clean, easy resume template with a simple design that somehow manages to fit gigabytes of information into a small footprint.

 Circles are the name of the game on this minimalistic CV template, with filled-in bubbles documenting your hard and soft skills, circular icons to detail your personal information, and the big namesake circle with the initials of your name to stand out to recruiters.

 Initials is one of our most basic resume samples, but it retains enough unique traits to still help you stand out among other candidates.